douglasteeple/FollowMeDNN/README.md

 workers = 2
 ```

 I found that at least 20 epochs were required to acheive the accuracy required.
 I ran the model on an AWS instance for speed.
 A large number of steps per epoch was key to getting a better score.
-The learning rate is quite low, made possible by the nomralization steps.
+The learning rate is quite low, made possible by the normalization steps.
 Higher learning rates caused the model to diverge as the epochs proceeded.
 Batch size had little effect at sizes of 32, 64 and 128, and so was left at 64.
 Steps per epoch is an influential parameter, a large number of steps giving better results empirically.
-Validation steps was left unchange.
+Validation steps was left unchanged.
 Workers has to do with the number of threads spawned, and can have a good effect on speed depending on the hardware.
 It was left at 2.

 I trained the model.
 Two of the 20 training curves are shown for brevity: